shivamkr1353/HPC_Project/README.md

 - The adaptive scheduler shows its clearest benefit on irregular recursive work such as Fibonacci, where direct help-first placement and controlled sharing reduce steal pressure.
 - On already well-balanced workloads like merge sort, classic work-stealing can remain competitive because the initial partitioning already suppresses imbalance.

+## Scratch Scheduler vs OpenMP (Comparison)

+To prove the efficiency of this custom scheduler, we benchmarked it directly against **OpenMP**, the industry standard for parallel programming.

+### What is the difference?
+- **Scratch Scheduler (This Project):** We built the entire threading infrastructure from the ground up using native C++ (`std::thread`, `std::mutex`).
+We wrote the logic for workers to "steal" and "share" tasks when they are idle or overwhelmed.
+- **OpenMP:** A powerful framework built directly into the C++ compiler.
+It hides all the complex thread management behind simple compiler directives (like `#pragma omp parallel`).

+### Which is better?
+It depends on the task!

+1. **Highly Irregular Tasks (e.g., Fibonacci):**
+   - **Winner:** Our Custom `AdaptiveHybrid` Scheduler (Faster by ~11.7%)
+   - **Why?** Our custom scheduler uses a dynamic "Help-First" policy.
+When it detects heavy imbalance, busy workers actively push tasks directly to idle workers, bypassing standard queue bottlenecks.
+OpenMP struggles slightly here due to high lock contention on tiny recursive tasks.

+2. **Highly Regular Tasks (e.g., Matrix Multiplication):**
+   - **Winner:** OpenMP (Faster by ~1.7%)
+   - **Why?** OpenMP is heavily optimized for structured loops.
+Since the workload is perfectly predictable, its low-level loops have a microscopic advantage over our dynamic runtime.

+### Summary
+Building a scheduler from scratch is highly complex but allows for extreme flexibility (like custom help-first/work-first switching).
+OpenMP is fantastic for drastically reducing code size and complexity, but it acts like a rigid factory assembly line that cannot adapt its underlying scheduling logic on the fly as effectively as our custom `AdaptiveHybrid` approach.